 - How is it supported?
 Program Fees (on a sliding scale based on free/reduced lunch percentage), grants, donations, volunteer time

 - Who do we reach?
 All families/people in our communities within a 100 mile radius of Austin

 - Where does it happen?
-City-wide, in community centers, housing services, and partner nonprofits (mostly low-income serving)
+All across Central Texas in community centers, public housing services, and other community partner organizations (serving majority low-income clients)

 - When does it happen?
 In and out of school time (after-school, summer), one-time events with partners, and public events